It’s Not Too Late to Save on 2019 Taxes With Opportunity Zones

 How we can help

 CLA’s tax professionals and wealth advisors can help you evaluate whether or not an opportunity zone investment in 2020 could result in a benefit on your 2019 tax return.
+The opportunity to invest has been extended through March 31, 2021.
 To learn more, reach out to our team or check out our recent video for additional details.Contact Us